InpsydeNiklas/github-issue-template/.github/CONTRIBUTING.md

 # Contributing to WooCommerce PayPal Payments ✨

-WooCommerce PayPal Payments provides a comprehensive solution for online payment processing.
+WooCommerce PayPal Payments provides a comprehensive solution for online payment processing powered by PayPal.
 Your contributions to enhance this tool are invaluable.
 Let's collaborate to make it even better!

 Here's how you can contribute: